PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Orcs finally got the idea and seized the woman.
 As they dragged her out, she struggled so violently that she knocked herself unconscious on the table leg. passed out and stopped screaming.
 As Dimsbury watched the Orcs tie her feet to the ropes that would dangle her above the Flame of Magic, he wondered aloud, "Where did Samga go?
 He was here just a minute ago."

-# 40 -- In the Hall of Metallic Gluttony
+# 40 -- In the Hall of Metallic Gluttony -- 1892

-> Make sure it's hundreds of Orcs.

 Rattick had not pushed his luck.
 After killing the boy, he had left the Wizard's presence as quickly as possible.
 Sure, there was the question of payment owed, but Rattick knew as well as anyone that dead men collect no tolls or tithes.
 Best to stay alive, for there was no profit in death.
 The Orcs carried Boltac's sack high above their heads, fighting over it as they raced to the Great Hall.
 Rattick followed in the shadows, waiting for his chance to grab something of value before he escaped from the madness of the Wizard's lair.
 Why were rich people always so dangerously out of touch with reality, Rattick wondered?